Louis Tracy

+Life

 He was born in Liverpool to a well-to-do middle-class family.
 At first he was educated at home and then at the French Seminary at Douai.
 Around 1884 he became a reporter for a local paper, The Northern Echo at Darlington, circulating in parts of Durham and North Yorkshire; later he worked for papers in Cardiff and Allahabad.
 During 1892–1894 he was closely associated with Arthur Harmsworth, in The Sun and The Evening News and Post.